 Twice a month, Arts classes are described by the teachers, and all the students get to choose which class they’d like to take.
 For the most part these classes are of mixed ages.
 Children have many opportunities to explore their interests, even experiencing a similar topic or activity at different ages.
 Arts classes include music, theater, fine arts, crafts, sports, and movement such as yoga.
 Arts time ensure that every child experiences success on a daily basis.

 Parents of Bridge School students, including many alumni parents, are active as volunteers in many capacities.
 A few examples are teaching an Explorations or Arts class, taking dictation from young writers, playing math games, listening to readers, assisting in the office, coaching sports, and serving on school committees that focus on PR, technology, fundraising and other school needs.

 Bridge School Traditions

 Over the course of more than three decades, many traditions have evolved at Bridge School, beginning with the all-school (potluck) picnic the first week of school and ending with Beach Day and 6th grade graduation.
-In between are Halloween, the Holiday Show, Winter Week, Collar Day, and Spring Term.
+In between are Halloween, the Big Show, Winter Week, and Collar Day.
 The children, teachers, and parents bring their unique ideas and skills every year to these celebratory events.